Story by: Ryne Dunkelberger on November 5, 2018

 In advanced disease, cuts and bruises may be slow to heal and a child may feel tingling, pain or numbness in the hands and feet, according to the American Diabetes Association.

-Combining specialists from Norton Children’s and the University of Louisville, the Wendy Novak Diabetes Center works to provide the best possible care for your child.
+Combining specialists from Norton Children’s and the University of Louisville, the Wendy Novak Diabetes Institute works to provide the best possible care for your child.

 Previously known as adult onset diabetes, adults and children with Type 2 diabetes do not use insulin properly due to the body developing insulin resistance.
 Insulin is a hormone that helps the glucose in the blood enter the body’s cells, where it is either used immediately for energy or stored for later use.
 Without the ability for the body to use a proper amount of insulin, the blood glucose builds up in the bloodstream.
 This causes many of the symptoms associated with diabetes, and, over time, causes damage to the heart, blood vessels, eyes, kidneys and nerves.